sbg/sevenbridges-r/README.md

 biocLite("sevenbridges")
 ```

-Alternatively, you can install the latest development version of the package from GitHub too:
+Alternatively, you can always install the latest development version of the package from GitHub too:

 ```
 # install.packages("devtools") if devtools was not installed
 source("http://bioconductor.org/biocLite.R")
-##  useDevel() ## ignore the erro if you cannot use devel
-## biocLite("BiocUpgrade") ## don't have to run
 library(devtools)
 install_github("tengfei/sevenbridges", build_vignettes=TRUE,
   repos=BiocInstaller::biocinstallRepos(),
   dependencies=TRUE)
 ```

-If you have trouble with pandoc, either instal it or set `build_vignettes = FALSE`,
+If you have trouble with pandoc, either install it or set `build_vignettes = FALSE` to avoid vignettes build,

 To load the package in R, simply call